Breed profile: Cavoodle

 Breed origins

 The Cavoodle is a cross between the Cavalier King Charles Spaniel and the toy or miniature Poodle.
-Its gentle and loving nature, along with its small size and thick, soft coat, makes the Cavoodle one of the most popular breeds in Australia.
+Their gentle and loving nature, along with their small size and thick, soft coat, makes the Cavoodle one of the most popular breeds in Australia.
 Always eager to please, they love company, including children and other household pets.
 No wonder these lively bundles of fun have enjoyed a recent surge in popularity.

 Cavoodle coats, colours and size